ricardonunesdev/aws-ec2-wrap/README.md

 $ npm install aws-ec2-wrap --save
 ```

+## Credentials

+Before using this module you need to setup your credentials to allow access to your AWS account.

+There two ways you can do that:

+ - Create a `~/.aws/credentials` file to allow access that computer with the following content (replace the keys with your own):

+    ```
+    [default]
+    aws_access_key_id=AKIAIOSFODNN7EXAMPLE
+    aws_secret_access_key=wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY
+    ```

+    If you already use the AWS CLI, this file should already exist.

+ - Create a `.env` at the root of your project's folder with the following content (again replace the keys with your own):

+    ```
+    AWS_ACCESS_KEY_ID=AKIAIOSFODNN7EXAMPLE
+    AWS_SECRET_ACCESS_KEY=wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY
+    ```

+    The [dot-env](https://www.npmjs.com/package/dotenv) module will automatically import your keys from the `.env` file, there's no need to install it or require it in your project.

 ## Usage

 To start using the module's methods, you need to initialize it first with your region (using the method [init](#init)).